Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 Moreover, they are authorised to offer a range of services related to digital assets.
 Investors must deal only with SC-approved exchanges to ensure the safety of their investments.

-HATA Digital Sdn Bhd is a relatively new player in the Malaysian crypto exchange scene.
-David Low, KK Chong, and Darien Ng founded it.
+HATA Digital Sdn Bhd (HATA) is a player in the Malaysian crypto exchange scene founded by David Low, KK Chong, and Darien Ng.

-Their mission centres on building trust and simplifying the crypto experience.
-Ultimately, they are making it accessible to a wider audience.
+The company’s mission centres on building trust and simplifying the crypto experience.
+Ultimately, HATA is making it accessible to a wider audience.

 Luno Malaysia Sdn Bhd is a well-established and popular cryptocurrency exchange in Malaysia.
 As part of the global Luno platform, they have a strong international presence.

-MX Global Sdn Bhd is another regulated crypto exchange in Malaysia, known for its secure and accessible platform.
+MX Global Sdn Bhd is another regulated crypto exchange in Malaysia, known for its secure and accessible platform and its MX Global app.

 They have received strategic investment from Binance, one of the world’s largest crypto exchanges, further strengthening their position in the market.